RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/third-party-integrations/slack.md

 RevenueCat can send you Slack message to a channel any time an event happens in your app.
 This lets you keep a close pulse on your app and celebrate those money making moments!

-With our Slack integration, you can:

-- Receive feedback or reviews from customers real-time, posted to a dedicated channel in your slack workspace.

 # Events

 The Slack integration tracks the following events: